 Video data processing in GoodVision Video Insights implies traffic data extraction from the video files.
 The structured and anonymized vehicle trajectories are generated from the video material, together with their position in time and space.
 It’s an automated procedure utilizing the GoodVision proprietary artificial intelligence algorithms.
 What is more, it takes only a couple of hours for the outputs to be presented in the Video Insights application.
-Currently, there are two ways of processing available in the platform depending on the data storage type you use - GoodVision video storage (GoodVision Vault) or some external one (Google Drive or Dropbox).
-In the following text, you will learn how to provide video files into the application structure from the external storage.
+Currently, there are two ways of processing available in the platform depending on the data storage type you use - GoodVision video storage (GoodVision Vault) or external storage (Google Drive or Dropbox).
+In the following text, you will learn how to provide video files into the application structure from external storage.

-Google Drive vs GoodVision Vault
+External storage vs GoodVision Vault

 Processing from Google Drive or Dropbox can be suitable for companies that are using it as their main storage for project data.
-This option will save you manual labour of downloading recordings from the storage and uploading them to the GoodVision platform.
+This option will save you the manual labor of downloading recordings from the storage and uploading them to the GoodVision platform.
 By using external storage you don't need to pay extra for storing data in GoodVision Vault.
 As GoodVision has read-only access to your data and you can choose to delete them after processing, so they stay fully anonymized.

 On the other hand, GoodVision storage opens more advanced possibilities for traffic data analysis that are not available for videos stored in external storage e.g. video playback directly in the app for event review or automatic number plate recognition.
 Learn more about Vault and its features here.
 In case you are working with different data storage than Google Drive or Dropbox, don't hesitate to let us know via live chat or at firstname.lastname@example.org.
 We are open to learning about new things.